Nitzan Horowitz: Political career

 Horowitz was re-elected to the Knesset in the January 2013 elections.
 In October 2013, he ran for mayor of Tel Aviv against long-time incumbent Ron Huldai.
 He lost, receiving 38% of the vote to Huldai's 53%.
 In 2014, he was given the Outstanding Parliamentarian Award by the Israel Democracy Institute.

 He did not stand in the 2015 elections.

 In June 2019, Horowitz successfully challenged incumbent Tamar Zandberg for the leadership of Meretz, which made Meretz the first Israeli party to elect an openly gay person as its leader.
 Horowitz led the party during the September 2019 Israeli legislative election.
 In 2021, he became Minister of Health in Naftali Bennett's cabinet.
-He resigned his Knesset seat under Israel's Norwegian Law and was replaced by Michal Rozin.
+He resigned his Knesset seat to ultimately join the public sector he served in his ministerial position.
+Under Israel's Norwegian Law and was replaced by Michal Rozin.

 Horowitz used a government circular to ban conversion therapy in February 2022.
 He supports Bernie Sanders, who calls for conditional aid to Israel, and is reluctant to display his Jewishness and is completely irreligious, as noted in his speeches to the liberal Jewish movement J Street; he has been criticized for his criticism of Israel.

 He also contributed to a coalition crisis in the Bennett–Lapid government by complying with an Israeli High Court decision that determined the government cannot prohibit visitors from bringing hametz into hospitals during Passover.
 After this action and amid secret talks with Benjamin Netanyahu, Yamina MK Idit Silman left the coalition, leaving it shy of a majority and unable to pass legislation.

 Following the Knesset's dissolution and new elections scheduled for November 2022, Horowitz announced that he would step down as leader of Meretz.
+Placed 7th in the Meretz list on 2022 Israeli legislative election, he lost his seat because Meretz failed to pass the electoral threshold.

 Personal life

-Horowitz is openly gay and is the first party leader in Israel to be so.
+Horowitz was the first openly gay party leader in Israel.
 He resides in Tel Aviv with his life partner.